graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 ### resolver

-Should be an arrow function which returns `Resolver`.
-Wrapping resolver in arrow function helps to solve `hoisting` problem (when two types imports each other).
+Should be an arrow function that returns `Resolver`.
+Wrapping resolver in an arrow function helps solving the `hoisting` problem (when two types import each other).

 ### prepareArgs

-At runtime we should have ability to prepare somehow args which will be passed to Resolver.
+At runtime we should have the ability to prepare (ie. assign a value to) the args that will be passed to Resolver.

-For example our Resolver has following arguments `filter`, `limit`, `skip` and `sort`.
+For example our Resolver has the arguments `filter`, `limit`, `skip` and `sort`.
-`prepareArgs` provides instruction how to setup them:
+`prepareArgs` provides a way to set them up:

-- `limit: 10` - hide `limit` arg from schema and set it equal to 10
+- `limit: 10` - hides `limit` arg from schema and set it equal to 10
-- `filter: (source) => value` - hide `filter` arg form schema and at runtime evaluate its value
+- `filter: (source) => value` - hides `filter` arg form schema and at runtime evaluate its value
-- `sort: null` - disable argument (hide from schema and do not pass it to resolver)
+- `sort: null` - disables argument (hides it from schema and do not pass it to resolver)
 - all undescribed args (like `skip`) will be avaliable in the schema and will be avaliable in query

 ### projection

-Is very useful option for extending requested fields in your query.
-It very good practice to request from database only that fields which were requested in the query.
-But sometimes we need to request additional fields for fullfilling `findById` resolver with `authorId` value in arguments.
-For this purpose you need to use `projection`.
+Is a very useful option for extending requested fields in your query.
+It's very good practice to request from database only the fields included in our query.
+But sometimes we need additional fields, for example to provide the `findById` resolver with an `authorId`.
+For this purpose we can use `projection`.

 ```js
 PostTC.addRelation('author', {